-According to the NEISS, stairs caused nearly 300,000 injuries.
+According to the NEISS, stairs caused more than 300,000 injuries.
 It may sound silly, but you shouldn’t underestimate the danger associated with stairways.
 Roughly half of today’s U.S. homes have stairs, and the cost of these nonfatal injuries can amount to an average of $92 billion each year.

 Sports-related injuries were also common.
 In September 2017, two college football players died from injuries for the first time in college football history.
 In fact, thousands of Americans sustain football-related injuries each year, making it one of the most dangerous sports in the country.
 Unfortunately, better helmets do not equate to fewer concussions, and some experts argue improving helmet technology encourages players to play with more risk.

-According to the NEISS, nearly 26,000 injuries for children 4 years old and younger involved a bed.
+According to the NEISS, over 32,000 injuries for children 4 years old and younger involved a bed.
 From bassinets to bunk beds, young children can be hurt by falling off the bed or even getting tangled up in the sheets.
 As a result of these injuries, the American Academy of Pediatrics recommends babies should sleep in a bare crib, void of blankets, pillows, or soft toys.

 For children between the ages of 5 and 15, as well as people between the ages 16 and 24, the most common injuries were sports-related.
 On average, 1 in 3 children who play a team sport will suffer a serious injury, and 62 percent of organized sports-related injuries occur during practice.
 To help avoid the bruises, bumps, and breaks, local sports safety events could help instill best practices in young players, in addition to strong guidelines set by school boards and community leaders.